ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

 ## What is created
 {: #terraform-multi-tier-vpc-sap-components}

 A VPC is a private space in {{site.data.keyword.cloud_notm}} where you can run an isolated environment with custom network policies.
-The variables that you define are used by the scripts to provision the following virtual private cloud infrastructure resources for you:
+The variables that you define are used by the scripts to provision the following VPC infrastructure resources for you:

 *	1 VPC where you provision your virtual server instance
 *	1 security group and rules for this security group to allow DNS and SSH connections to your virtual server instance and all outbound traffic